 FEEL supports additional syntactic sugar for comparison.
 Note that Grammar Rules (clause 10.3.1.2) are used in decision table condition cells.
-In Grammar Rule 51c, the qualified name must evaluate to a comparable constant value at modeling time, i.e. the endpoint must be a literal or a named constant.
-These decision table syntaxes are defined in Table 50.
+In Grammar Rule 51e, the qualified nare time, i.e. the endpoint must be a literal or a named constant.